nnethercote/perf-book/src/general-tips.md

 This section gives a brief overview of some general performance principles.

-As long as the obvious pitfalls are avoided (e.g. [using non-release builds]), Rust generally has good performance.
-Especially if you are used to dynamically-typed languages such as Python and Ruby.
+As long as the obvious pitfalls are avoided (e.g. [using non-release builds]), Rust code generally is fast and uses little memory.
+Especially if you are used to dynamically-typed languages such as Python and Ruby, or statically-types languages with a garbage collector such as Java and C#.

 [using non-release builds]: build-configuration.md